SharePoint/sp-dev-docs/docs/spfx/web-parts/add-jqueryui-accordion-to-web-part.md

 }
 ```

-The code above:
+This code does the following:

-* Calls the parent constructor with the context to initialize the webpart
+* Calls the parent constructor with the context to initialize the web part.
-* Loads the accordion styles from a CDN asynchronously
+* Loads the accordion styles from a CDN asynchronously.

 ### Render Accordion

-In the `jQueryWebPart.ts`, navigate to the `render` method.
+In the `jQueryWebPart.ts`, go to the `render` method.

 Set the web part's inner HTML to render the accordion HTML: